The steps below explain how to add a new server when using daisy chain Replication.

 - The server should be added after business hours because you will need to stop the MySQL service and no one can be using a database.

 - Every time you add or remove a server, you must also change the auto_increment_increment variable in the my.ini file on all servers to reflect the new total number of servers.
-It is best to alter the session table on all slaves to make the next id be greater than the id allocated by any of the slaves to date.
+It is best to alter the session table on all Replicas to make the next id be greater than the id allocated by any of the Replicas to date.

 - Shutdown all workstations.
 Shutdown Workstations